 Reference: For advice on web mapping and the use of WGS84 WM please see the ICSM website and GMIWG Advisory on WGS84 and Web Mapping.

-Info: Geospatial snapshots (Data Downloads) are currently published in the default storage datum of WGS84.
+Info: Geospatial snapshots (Data Downloads) are now published in both GDA2020 and GDA94.

-A new SLIP data download solution is being designed to provide geospatial data snapshots as GDA2020 in June 2021.
-The new solution will replace service Map Packages with a File Geodatabase (FGDB) for each individual dataset, provide legacy support for GDA94, and the option to choose file format and datum.
+A new SLIP data download solution providing geospatial data snapshots as GDA2020 was launched in August 2021.
+The new solution replaces service Map Packages with a File Geodatabase (FGDB) for each individual dataset, provides legacy support for GDA94, and shortens the delay between SLIP web services and snapshot downloads updating.

 GDA2020 Implementation Progress Updates